mlange-42/yarner/guide/src/links-and-transclusions.md

 Note the prefix `file:`.
 See chapter [Multiple code files](./multiple-code-files.md) for details.

 A transclusion should be the only thing in a line.

+**Transclusions are recursive**, so transcluded files can also transculde other files themselves.

 ## Limitations - link correction